tsimeonov/Computer-Science/js-guide/Ch8-Controling-Browsers-Reading-Browser_information.md

 | confirm() |          Opens a dialog with a message          |
 |  find()   |   Searches for a string in the browser window   |
 |  print()  | Opens a dialog for printing the window contents |

+## 8.2.8 Executing functions in a Time-Controlled Manner